berkowitze/cs-course/ta/documentation/ta-doc.md

 ## How to write testsuites

+You can see an example of a Python testsuite in `/ta/grading/data/tests/fun.py`.
+If you want to modify the testsuite infrastructure, you will need to go into the `testing_helpers.py` file.

 The grading app already knows how to run Python testsuites.
 If you want to try Pyret testsuites, go for it, but it's super slow and you don't get good info out of it so I recommend having Pyret testsuites just print out what to copy